 Under Delaware law, abstentions (shares present at the Annual Meeting and marked "abstain") are counted as present and entitled to vote for purposes of determining whether a quorum is present.
-At the Annual Meeting, abstentions and proxies marked "withhold authority" will have no effect on Proposal No. 1, Proposal No. 2, Proposal No. 3, or Proposal No. 4.
+At the Annual Meeting, abstentions and proxies marked "withhold authority" will have no effect on Proposal No. 1, Proposal No. 2 or Proposal No. 3 and will have the same effect as a vote "AGAINST" Proposal No. 4.

 Broker non-votes occur when shares held by a broker for a beneficial owner are not voted either because (i) the broker did not receive voting instructions from the beneficial owner, or (ii) the broker lacked discretionary authority to vote the shares.
-A broker is entitled to vote shares held for a beneficial owner on "routine" matters without instructions from the beneficial owner of those shares.
+A broker is entitled to vote shares held for a beneficial owner of "routine" matters without instructions from the beneficial owner of those shares.
 Absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on "non-routine" matters.
-At our Annual Meeting, only the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2024, is considered a routine matter.
+At our Annual Meeting, only the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2025, is considered a routine matter.
 If a broker chooses not to vote shares for or against Proposal No. 2, it would have the same effect as an abstention.
 The other proposals presented at the Annual Meeting are non-routine matters.
-Broker non-votes are counted for purposes of determining whether a quorum is present, and have no effect on the Annual Meeting.
+Broker non-votes are counted for purposes of determining whether a quorum is present, and have no effect on the outcome of Proposal No. 1 and Proposal No. 3 and will have the same effect as a vote "AGAINST" Proposal No. 4.
+Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to attend the Annual Meeting.